CezNicole/travel-tailor/README.md

 ### Features
 List the functionality that your app will include.
 These can be written as user stories or descriptions with related details.
 Do not describe _how_ these features are implemented, only _what_ needs to be implemented.

-	• Single page application that contains a form that takes user input for the city/destination and dropdown for the specific travel dates (e.g. 3 days, 7 days, 15 days, 30 days)
+	• Single page application that contains a form that takes user input for the province/territory and a React Calendar component that checks the logic if the selected month falls into the 'summer', 'fall', or 'all time' season.
 	• When user submits the form w/ the Canadian province/territory and travel duration using a button:
-		○ Travel suggestions with recommended places to visit will be displayed in the Travel Recommendations page
+		○ Travel suggestions with recommended places to visit will be displayed on the same page, just below the form

 ## Implementation